Top 11 Van Life Essentials

 The truth is, living in a van can be just as luxurious as living in a house, but without that luxurious “empty bank account” feeling.
-In the two years, we have been on the road, we have been able to splurge on some really great upgrades for our van that have made our lives so much easier.
+In the two years, we have been on stealth living on the road, we have been able to splurge on some really great van life essentials that have made our lives so much easier.

 Here’s a list of our Top 11 Vanlife Must Haves!

 *This post may contain affiliate links.
 Please read this disclosure for more information

 Since I’m an actual, real-life chef, this oven is a big deal to me.

 When we first purchased the van, there was a built-in camp stove that we used for a couple of months until one day it just died.
 The guy that built it into the van, didn’t do the best job, and the knobs completely broke off after a month.

 To replace that, we decided to go with a fold up Coleman Camp Stove.
 It’s super easy to use and does the trick for making that morning cup of coffee, or a quick bowl of soup.
 But sometimes I need more than that!

 Sometimes I will wake up with an elaborate plan in my head to make the best Eggplant Parmesan lasagna on the planet.
 And when that urge strikes, I am compelled to bust out the big guns with my CampChef oven.
 To be fair, I usually only use this when we are out in the woods.
 While it’s incredibly versatile, it can also make your van really hot, so we like to use it with the door open.